 The Hub for Human Environmental Agrifood Leap to Transform Health

-In this scenario, the wellbeing of the human society ultimately depends on the combination of healthy soils, healthy plants, healthy animals, and a healthy environment.
+Therefore, we called to action H-HEALTH as Hub for Human Environmental Agri-food Leap to Transform Health.
+Together as a transdisciplinary community, to explore how the wellbeing of human society ultimately depends on the combination of healthy soils, healthy plants, healthy animals, and a healthy environment.

-H-HEALTH, as an enabling platform, brings together the capabilities of academic and industry partners to enable innovation and groundbreaking impact in the multi-systemic field of sustainable, renewable agriculture and human wellbeing.
+H-HEALTH, acts as an enabling platform, brings together the capabilities of academia, organizations, and industry partners to create ideal conditions for innovation and groundbreaking impact to spring into action.

 3. regenerative food production, including climate change and its relation to increased plant resilience; effects of soil microbiome on plants and their nutritional content; sustainability and carbon storage.

 Together with our community we have gathered first ideas to consolidate and focus on, during the first H-HEALTH engagement workshop that took place earlier this year.
 These ideas include: